Keybase for Git

 All of this can also be managed from the command line interface.
 Let’s say you want to manage a private

 keybase git create config Repo created!
-You can clone it with: git clone keybase://private/scoates/dotfiles Or add it as a remote to an existing repo with: git remote add origin keybase://private/scoates/dotfiles
+You can clone it with: git clone keybase://private/scoates/config Or add it as a remote to an existing repo with: git remote add origin keybase://private/scoates/config